<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

 • Sensors: Barometric pressure, all-weather precipitation, soil moisture, air quality, ultrasonic wind speed & direction, turbidity, snow depth, pressure, soil temperature, water level, and visibility

-• Data Transmission: Satellite transmission via GOES, Ubicom Cellular/Iridium or local data upload from Axiom data logger to USB
+• Data Transmission: Axiom Fire Data Logger offers GOES, Iridium, or cellular transmission, or local data upload to USB on site

-• Data Visualization Software: Remotely via FTS360 (see below) or directly through Axiom logger
+• Data Visualization Software: Remotely via AEM Elements® 360 (see below) or directly through Axiom Fire Data Logger

 Ideal Applications: